podrezo/pulse-check/README.md

 ### Environment Variables

-Before deploying, you need to set the following environment variable:
+The `SNS_TOPIC_ARN` environment variable is automatically configured in `serverless.yml` and will be injected into your Lambda function.
+Before deploying, you need to set this environment variable:

 ```bash
 export SNS_TOPIC_ARN="arn:aws:sns:us-east-1:YOUR_ACCOUNT_ID:YOUR_TOPIC_NAME"